ziapeltagames/six-winters/docs/RULES.md

 If a Red Bank progress marker is _alone_ on the last space of the resource track (the 12th space), that resource track is **complete**.
 After the sixth game, check for victory as follows:

-* **Pyrrhic Victory**: Red Bank has completed one of Diplomacy, Support, or Espionage.
+* **Pyrrhic Victory**: Red Bank has completed one of Diplomacy, Stability, or Espionage.
-* **Major Victory**: Red Bank has completed any two of Diplomacy, Support, or Espionage.
+* **Major Victory**: Red Bank has completed any two of Diplomacy, Stability, or Espionage.
-* **Total Victory**: Red Bank has completed all of Diplomacy, Support, and Espionage.
+* **Total Victory**: Red Bank has completed all of Diplomacy, Stability, and Espionage.

 Any other state of the game after six sessions results in defeat for Red Bank.